databrokerglobal/dxc/README.md

 https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads

+or even easier:

+`brew cask install gcc-arm-embedded`

+Just be sure that `arm-none-eabi-gcc` is in your path

+More details on the latest way to install the GNU embedded toolchain for macos in this gist here: https://gist.github.com/joegoggins/7763637

 #### Specifying the ARM platform env variables in build-script.sh

 Replace CC with the name of the gcc compiler and then specify the platform you want to compile to.